Statistical Inference Based on a New Weighted Likelihood Approach: Extending the Method to Other Scenarios

 \subsubsection{Choice of Initial Value}

-We have seen earlier in Section~\ref{subsec: boot} that the choice of the initial value for the estimating equation plays an important role in determining the estimate in simple estimation scenarios.
+As have been observed in several numerical exercises, the choice of the initial value for the estimating equation plays an important role in determining the estimate in simple estimation scenarios.
 For regression analysis also, the same is true.
 In a mixed population, where the components are significantly different, the different choices of initial values lead to different values of the regression estimate.
-As an example we use the voltage drop data \citep{monty12} which has 41 observations as depicted in the scatter plot of Figure~\ref{fig: reg2}.
+As an example we use the voltage drop data set \citep{monty12} which has 41 observations as depicted in the scatter plot of Figure~\ref{fig: reg2}.

-Clearly the data cannot be appropriately modeled by a single regression line.
+Clearly, the data cannot be appropriately modeled by a single regression line.
 The OLS line passes through the center of the scatter plot without providing a meaningful description of the data.
-However our weighted likelihood procedure, applied here using the fourth weight function with $d_1= 2.5$ and $d_2=1$, clearly identifies three roots.
-While one root is essentially a MLE like root, the other two indicate that very different regressions would be appropriate for the first part and the second part of the data.
+However, our weighted likelihood procedure, applied with the first weight function and $\alpha = 1.02$, clearly identifies three roots.
+While one root is essentially an MLE like root, the other two indicate that very different regressions are appropriate for the first and the second part of the data.
 The coefficients are presented in Table~\ref{tab: voltage-comp}, and the fitted lines are displayed in Figure~\ref{fig: reg2}.